AI vs Paperwork – How Australian Fleets Use AI to Automate Administrative Tasks

 If your fleet still relies heavily on paperwork, this article is your wake-up call.

-Why the Logistics Industry is drowning in Paperwork not using AI to automate administratie tasks?
+Why the Logistics Industry is Drowning in Paperwork Without Using AI to Automate Administrative Tasks?

 Despite being a tech-forward sector in many ways, the logistics and transport industry has long been burdened by manual admin work: booking logs, invoicing, compliance reporting, fuel usage tracking, driver scheduling, fleet maintenance records, and more.
 According to the Australian Logistics Council, administrative inefficiencies cost the logistics sector billions annually in lost productivity and compliance penalties.